 Our biotechnology and pesticide team is specialized, focused, and nimble.
 We take a nuanced look at each company’s objectives before recommending or acting, and our interdisciplinary approach helps companies address cutting-edge issues where agriculture, livestock, pesticides, and biotechnology converge with the law.

 Diversity and novelty are issues we deal with daily.
-Drawing on our broad and deep environmental experience, we not only advise on which agencies will regulate products and how, we help companies ready their products for market and vigorously pursue approvals.
+Drawing on our broad and deep environmental experience, we not only advise on which agencies will regulate products and how but we also help companies ready their products for market and vigorously pursue approvals.
 We work with clients through all phases of new product development and testing; obtaining multi-jurisdictional registrations; applying for additional uses or changes to existing products; and addressing environmental issues in transactions that involve buying or selling all or some of their technology, product, or company.

 When intervening in an Environmental Protection Agency or agency lawsuit, we are credible, dependable, and professional, and work to avoid misunderstandings and unnecessary litigation.